 - 1. All models have built-in mounting flanges. - 2.
 Apply a bead of silicone sealer on the wall side of the bottom support brackets on the unit.
 Circle the mounting holes with the silicone bead. - 3.
 Refer to Figure 4.
 Attach the bottom support bracket to the wall using appropriate 3/8" diameter hardware.
+Note: the AVPA12 air conditioners do not require a bottom support bracket.

-For example, on wooden structures, use 3/8" x 2-1/2" all-thread lag screws.
+For example, on wooden structures, use $3/8" \ge 2-1/2"$ all-thread lag screws.
 The screws must penetrate the center of the wall stud.
 Drill a pilot hole in the stud to prevent it from splitting.